dotnet/docs/docs/fsharp/tutorials/type-providers/accessing-a-web-service.md

 ---
-title: Walkthrough - Accessing a Web Service by Using Type Providers (F#) | Microsoft Docs
+title: Walkthrough - Accessing a Web Service by Using Type Providers (F#)
 description: Walkthrough - Accessing a Web Service by Using Type Providers (F#)
 keywords: visual f#, f#, functional programming
 author: cartermp